LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 Just so there's no surprises on launch day, **we will be enabling Patch 2.0 content (including epic drops) when we release Patch 1.9.** This means that you can gather epic pieces on Kunark with your level 50 Iksars, or with the characters not within Kunark.

+``Content does NOT include features like:

+- Level 60
+- Access to Kunark zones for non Iksars
+- Access to Classic zones for Iksars``

 The zones being restricted on Pre-Kunark launch are the following:

 - Veeshan's Peak